simonbengtsson/jsPDF-AutoTable/README.md

 - Download [jspdf](https://raw.githubusercontent.com/MrRio/jsPDF/master/dist/jspdf.min.js) and [jspdf-autotable](https://raw.githubusercontent.com/simonbengtsson/jsPDF-AutoTable/master/dist/jspdf.plugin.autotable.js) from github
 - Use a CDN, for example: [https://unpkg.com/jspdf](https://unpkg.com/jspdf) and [https://unpkg.com/jspdf-autotable](https://unpkg.com/jspdf-autotable)

-Note!
-Do not use the bower or meteor's Atmospherejs packages of the library.
-Those are unsupported and outdated.

 ### Usage example

 ```html